adamdrucker/adamdrucker/README.md

 # Hello, I'm Adam.
-## I'm a junior staff member with a sysadmin company doing learning in Linux with Bash, Python, Slurm, SaltStack.
+## I'm a junior staff member with a Linux sysadmin company doing work & learning with Bash, Python, Slurm, Spack, SaltStack.

 ### I'm currently working on:
 - [ ] A number guessing game in Python, inspired by Final Fantasy XI's Abyssea treasure caskets